sc0ttwad3/node-scaffold/README.md

 ## Notes

+See latest POCKET links for some best practise npm and related articles that would be of use here.

 ### Multiple builds (`main`, `module`)

 Need to update this scaffold with updated HTML boilerplate.
 Module builds are coming soon.